tezos-commons/baseDAO/lorentz/README.md

+# IMPORTANT NOTE

+This version of the contract has been deprecated and is no longer maintained.

+You are adviced to use the [main Ligo](../) version instead, as this is otudated and may potentially be not secure.

 # BaseDAO

 BaseDAO is a generic smart contract framework on Tezos that enables enables a community to collectively govern resources, registries, or rules.
 The framework enables the a creator to customize their DAO based on a number of attributes, and uses a ‘decision lambda’ to specify arbitrary code that can be governed by a DAO’s proposals.
 BaseDAO also includes Permit (TZIP-17) to enable off-chain voting.

-The repository currently provides a [LIGO implementation](/ligo/) and a Michelson implementation created using [Morley](https://gitlab.com/morley-framework/morley).

 This repository provides:
 * Generic DAO contract (template) that can be used as basis for various DAOs.
 * Instantiations of this template:
   1. Simplest implementation with no custom logic ([TrivialDAO contract](./src/Lorentz/Contracts/TrivialDAO.hs))
   2. A simple example with custom logic called [GameDAO](./src/Lorentz/Contracts/GameDAO.hs).
-  3. Two more practical DAO contracts: [RegistryDAO](./ligo/src/registryDAO.mligo) and [TreasuryDAO](./ligo/src/treasuryDAO.mligo).
+  3. Two more practical DAO contracts: [RegistryDAO](./src/Lorentz/Contracts/RegistryDAO.hs) and [TreasuryDAO](./src/Lorentz/Contracts/TreasuryDAO.hs).
 * A [template package](./template) that one can copy and use to create their own DAO.

 BaseDAO currently has an in-development interface called [Homebase](https://github.com/dOrgTech/homebase-app) which enables users to create and manage DAOs created with the BaseDAO framework.